kcarnold/cs344/next_year.md

 * Logistic regression in NN (as same thing as linreg, just different loss and activation)
 * Vision to text encoder decoder—with paraphrase setup both ways

+## Low-Level Stuff

+* More visualization tools.
+    * Loss plots
+    * Data exploration, e.g., class distribution
+    * A "quick snapshot" of a dataset?
+        * examples, clustered using pretrained embeddings?
+    * Visualizing the results of learning:
-Batch size -- can use a bigger model.
+* Batch size -- can use a bigger model.
+* sklearn 011: Make sure to ask about *validation* set (See Andrew Feikema's submission)